Locally recoverable codes on surfaces: Baseline codes from high-dimensional varieties

 We shall impose the smallest possible amount of structure on our choice of points for evaluation.
 This will give us a baseline to assess the parameters of other constructions.

 Let $M$ and $N$ denote positive integers. {We shall use the space of functions}

-{to construct an evaluation code (so $V[M,N]$ plays the r\^ole of the vector space $V$ from \S\ref{subsec:AGcodes}).} We shall pick $r+1$ points in each of $b$ fibers of $\pi$ as the set of points where we evaluate the above functions.
+{to construct an evaluation code (so $V[M,N]$ plays the r\^ole of the vector space $V$ from \S\ref{subsec:AGcodes}).} We pick, for some $b \le q$, some set of $b$ distinct points on the target $\Aff^1$ of the morphism $\pi$ and, in each of $b$ fibers of $\pi$ above these points, we pick $r+1$ points and take all these $b(r+1)$ points as the set of points where we evaluate the above functions.
 Thus, the length of {the resulting code will be} $n = b(r+1)$. {The following lemma falls within the framework of~\cite[Proposition~4.2]{BargEtAl2017}.}

 \begin{lemma} Fix $t = t_0 \in \F_q$, and let $P_1,\dots,P_{r+1}$ be $\F_q$-points in the fiber $\pi^{-1}(t_0)$, no $r$ of which lie on a hyperplane.
 Let $\sigma \in V[M,N]$ be a function.
 Then the value of $\sigma(P_i)$ can be recovered from knowledge of the coordinates of $P_1,\dots,P_{r+1}$ and the $r$ values $\sigma(P_1),\dots,\widehat{\sigma(P_i)},\dots,\sigma(P_{r+1})$. \end{lemma}